Can I eat beetroot if I have eczema?

 - Freshly made juices.
 The Healthy Skin Juice from ‘The Eczema Diet’ is a great option, simply juice: 3 sticks of celery, 1-2 carrots(tops removed), half a medium beetroot, and two pears (must be ripe).

-For a complete guide to eczema safe foods and recipes, The Eczema Diet book on sale at http://www.eczemalife.com/ has you covered.
+For a complete guide to eczema safe foods and recipes, The Eczema Detox book is available on the skin friend website.